Cults, Aberdeen: Amenities

 Cults is served by a variety of small shops, churches, modest-sized hotels and eateries, mostly situated in the village centre.
-Key amongst them are the Kelly of Cults supermarket, which closed in 2015; the golf-themed Cults Hotel; the Deeside Golf Club (shared with Bieldside.)
+Key amongst them are: the golf-themed Cults Hotel; the Deeside Golf Club (shared with Bieldside.)
 Similarly, the local shop situated on Kirk Brae (commonly known as 'Archie's') has been a mainstay of Cults since the 1970s.
-Cults is also home to the Cults Parish Church, which was formed by the merger of the Cults East and Cults West parishes, with the buildings of the former now housing an outreach centre.
+Cults is also home to Cults Parish Church, which was formed by the merger of the Cults East and Cults West parishes, with the buildings of the former now housing an outreach centre.
 There are several local shops operating, including a family run toy shop (Will's toy shop / Alexander R Will), a gift, furniture and interior shop (Sonya Angus) and a number of hairdressers.
 Cults was also once home to the Stakis-owned Royal Darroch Hotel which exploded on an October morning in 1983 due to gas build up, killing six staff and guests.
-A few chain stores, such as Tesco Express, Costa Coffee, Lloyds Pharmacy, Sainsbury's, and Subway have branches in Cults, along with C.K.D Galbraith and the Bank of Scotland.
+A few chain stores have branches in Cults, along with C.K.D Galbraith and the Bank of Scotland.